Daylighting Tibbetts en Plein Air

 read more

-I set up the easel on a small dead end street, Verveelen Place, directly across the proposed Tibbetts Path from the Albany Crescent.
+I positioned my easel on the quaint dead end of Verveelen Place, situated directly across from the proposed Tibbetts Path and adjacent to Albany Crescent.
 A parking lot for the big box mall with the TJ Maxx was to my right.
 An unidentifiable parking lot is across the street.
-There are a handful of unmarked doors, some…
+There are a handful of unmarked…

 read more

-I painted on a bench in Van Cortlandt Park upon the damn next to the recently renamed waterbody, Hester and Piero’s Mill Pond.
+Seated on a bench atop the dam in Van Cortlandt Park, I painted the serene Hester and Piero’s Mill Pond, a waterbody recently christened with its new name.
 This waterbody was created in 1699, when Van Cortlandt had his enslaved people dam Tibbetts Brook in order to power saw and grist mills.
-Piero was an expert miller of grain and…
+Piero was an…

 read more

-Online, it appeared as if Tibbetts Avenue was free of cars as a part of the NYC open streets program.
-Tibbetts Avenue overlays the original path of the buried stream.
+Initially, digital maps hinted at a car-free Tibbetts Avenue, part of NYC’s open streets initiative.
+This avenue overlays the original path of the long-buried Tibbetts stream.
 I headed out intending to paint from the middle of the car free road.
-I felt the need to go looking for the lost stream…
+I felt the need to go looking for the lost stream to see what I…

 read more